 comma is an MVNO, meaning we sell mobile service to all of you in the United States.
 Although you are buying service through comma, it should have coverage everywhere a certain major cell network does.
 It’s unlimited, meaning you can’t run out, though it is capped to 512 kbps of bandwidth.

 With our new qlog infrastructure, you should be able to upload your routes in real time.
-And in the app, we’ll be rolling out more and more features that benefit from having an always connected EON.
+And in the app, we’ll be rolling out more and more features that benefit from having an always connected device.
 We also have an SSH proxy that is available with comma prime.
-This, combined with the cell phone service, allows you to access your EON remotely from anywhere.
+This, combined with the cell phone service, allows you to access your device remotely from anywhere.
 You’ll also have remote access to all the other methods in athena using our API.

 comma does not have and does not want remote access to your device (unlike certain electric car companies), because your device is yours.
 You alone control your private key for remote access.
 Our security model is the same as SSH, so a compromise would likely mean someone has gained access to your private key (or an OpenSSH 0-day just compromised 80% of the internet!). comma does not have your private key and a comma employee will never ask you for your private key.